inkognitro/react-app-tutorial/03-routing.md

 };
 ```

-The same applies to the testing environment.
+The same applies to the testing environment's service provider but with another implementation.
-Luckily react-router-dom does provide the `MemoryRouter` for that:
+Luckily react-router-dom provides the `MemoryRouter` for us:
 ```typescript
 // src/TestServiceProvider.tsx